Gaming SEL Lab

 - Farber, M., Erekson, J. (Spring 2023).
 Going beyond the page: Pairing children’s literature with video games.
 Children and Libraries, 21(1), 6-13.

-- Farber, M., Merchant, W. (in press).
+- Farber, M., Merchant, W. (2024).
 Awkward moment.
 In Kat Schrier, Rachel Kowert, Diana Leonard, Tarja Porkka-Kontturi (Ed.), Learning, Education, and Games: 50 Games to Use for Inclusion, Equity, and Justice.
 Carnegie Mellon ETC Press.

-- Farber, M., Merchant, W. (in press).
+- Farber, M., Merchant, W. (2023).
 Unlocking hidden rules of office hours: A game jam on the first-generation college students’ experiences.
 In Remi Kalir, Danielle Filipiak (Ed.), Proceedings of the 2022 Connected Learning Summit.
 Pittsburgh, PA: Carnegie Mellon ETC Press.

 - Farber, M., & Merchant, W. (2022).
 Insights from investigating early childhood ebooks on literacy, cognitive development, and social and emotional learning outcomes.
 E-Learning and Digital Media.
 DOI: 10.1177/20427530221108538